What Constitutes Sexual Harassment: Everything You Need to Know

 Sexual Harassment: Employer Liability

-It is only employers who have 15 or more employees under their hire who are subject to Title VII.
+It is only employers who have 15 or more employees who are subject to Title VII.
 However, employees in smaller companies are still protected under state laws.
 In the cases of smaller businesses, if harassment (hostile work environment or quid pro quo) can be proven, then the employer could be liable for issuing compensation (for monetary loss, suffering, and pain), and punitive damages.
 The liability for this may depend on who committed the offense (whether a coworker or superior) and what action was taken to correct this.

 The employer is liable when